FY2022

 Theme:

-Approaching the appeal of local web media reporting methods and writers
+Approaching the coverage methods of local web media and the appeal of writers

 Date: